Metropolitan District Commission Stable: Description and history

-It was built in 1908 for the Metropolitan District Commission Police and the Massachusetts State Police mounted units in the Blue Hills Reservation.
+The stable was built either in 1899 or 1908, when the park was being developed for more active recreational use.
+The stable was intended for use by the Metropolitan District Commission Police and the Massachusetts State Police mounted units.
 In 2004, the mounted units were disbanded and the stable was emptied.
-Although mounted units were reinstated in 2008, there are no plans to stable them here.
+Although mounted units were reinstated in 2008, there were no plans to stable them here.
+A 2007 study identified significant issues with the structure that would need correction before it could again be used to stable horses.
+Repairs were made in 2014-15, but (as of 2017) additional work was still required, and the building was used for storage.